tdiprima/generator-side-quests/README.md

-# Just vibing with generators
+# Generator side-quests 🏰 🛡️ ⚔️

 This is basically my little playground for messing around with Python generators and seeing how far I can push them without my laptop crying.
 Each file is just a tiny demo or experiment—nothing fancy, just stuff I wanted to try out or remind myself how to do later.